Man struck by van outside North Charleston-area bar has died

 Zuniga-Rivas also faces two counts of leaving the scene of an accident with personal injury, also a felony.
 Each charge is punishable with up to 10 years in prison.

-Sheriff’s Chief Deputy Sam Richardson said investigators have not ruled out more serious charges.
+Sheriff’s Chief Deputy Sam Richardson said three of the people struck were seriously hurt, resulting in the three hit-and-run charges.
+Investigators have not ruled out more serious counts, he said.

 An incident report indicates that Zuniga-Rivas had been drinking that evening, but Richardson declined to discuss any toxicology testing done on the suspect.

 “We are still looking into it,” Richardson said Thursday.
 “We acted in the name of justice and chose a charge that we think is appropriate.”

 Witnesses said a fight involving several people broke out after 2 a.m. in the parking lot of Brindis Discotheque and Bar at 3630 Ashley Phosphate Road.

 A bouncer, 28-year-old Thaddeus Elias Simmons of North Charleston, told deputies that he went outside to calm everyone when he saw two men climbing into a white Ford van with an Alabama license plate and ladders on top.
 Both were drunk, he added.